High-speed rail in Spain: The Atlantic Axis

 The Atlantic Axis high-speed railway line is connecting the two main cities of Vigo and A Coruña (Corunna) via Santiago de Compostela in the northwestern Spanish region of Galicia.
 The railway, 155.6 km in length, is an upgrade of the former non electrified single railway line between the town of Ferrol and the Portuguese border for the part between A Coruña and Vigo, into a double electrified high-speed line.
 The new rebuilt railway permits mixed use traffic with a maximum design speed of 250 km/h for passenger trains.
+The line is connected at Santiago de Compostela with the Madrid–Galicia high-speed rail line.